pivotal/docs-tas-adapter/install.md

       * Create a secret.

         ```bash
         kubectl create namespace APP-TLS-SECRET-NAMESPACE
         kubectl delete secret APP-TLS-SECRET-NAME --namespace APP-TLS-SECRET-NAMESPACE
         kubectl create secret tls APP-TLS-SECRET-NAME \
           --cert=tls.crt \
           --key=tls.key \
           --namespace APP-TLS-SECRET-NAMESPACE
         ```

-1. If you do not already have a secret containing the hostname, username, and password for your application image registry, create one:
+1. If you do not already have a secret containing the hostname, username, and password for your application image registry:
+   * Create a secret.

       ```bash
       kubectl create namespace APP-REGISTRY-CREDENTIALS-SECRET-NAMESPACE